rpietro/nof1_arXiv/nof1_arxiv.md

 ## Misconceptions about the use of N-of-1 trials in education

-As previously described, the carry-over effect is arguably the most important consideration when trying to decide on a trial design in education.
+As previously described, the carry-over effect is arguably the most important consideration when trying to decide whether an N-of-1 design would be applicable in an educational trial.
 Given that information acquisition usually has a fairly strong carry-over effect -- it is hard to forget what you have learned with one intervention before you can move on to the next -- N-of-1 trials in education have usually been forgotten.
 Except that information acquisition is but one of a series of outcomes that can be of value in educational trial.
 The following table outlines other outcome variables available within educational trials and how their potential for carry-over effects.

+Table X - Outcome variables in N-of-1 trials and their potential for carry-over effect

 |Outcome variable|Potential for carry-over effect|
 |-----|---------|